OWASP/DevGuide/03-Build/0x04-SessionManagement.md

 #### What to store in the session
 One of the ways to reduce the burden on the session storage is to only keep the minimum amount of information in the session that you need to.
 For instance, a language choice might be kept in a cookie to keep it away from the server and based on the fact that it is neither secret or dangerous if it was tampered with.
 Certain data can also be stored in the URL e.g. the current ordering of a gridview since, again, it is generally not secret and should probably not be kept in a session.
 Anything that is kept in hidden fields on a page is actually visible to anyone who looks.
-If this data is secret, you should either keep it store in the session or in a related database table.
+If this data is secret, you should either keep it stored in the session or in a related database table.

 #### HTTP Only Cookies
 A session cookie in any good framework should default to setting an HTTPOnly flag.
 This tells the browser that the cookie cannot be accessed by JavaScript to read the session of another user who has somehow got malware script running in a site they are visiting.

 #### SSL Only Flag
-It is also possible and recommended, wherever possible, to set the Secure flag on the cookie which enforces that the cookie is only allowed to be downloaded via HTTPS.
+It is also recommended, wherever possible, to set the Secure flag on the cookie which enforces that the cookie is only allowed to be downloaded via HTTPS.
 This will only work if your site implements SSL/TLS but prevents a man-in-the-middle being able to read the contents of the cookie.

 #### CSRF Tokens
 One of the weaknesses inherent in most session systems is that tabs in a browser share session and it is therefore possible for an attacker to take a victim to a malicious site, which will then call an operation on a vulnerable target site.
 This visit to the target site will automatically send any relevant cookie/session data and if this in itself is enough to do something dangerous (transfer money, extract data etc.) then the attack has succeeded without the victim necessarily knowing.
 This is called a Cross-Site Request Forgery (CSRF).